 Federal Loan Processing Overview

-- Students will receive a disclosure statement from the U.S. Department of Education providing specific information about their loan, including loan amount, fees and the expected disbursement dates.
+Borrowers will receive a disclosure statement from the U.S. Department of Education providing specific information about their loan, including loan amount, fees and the expected disbursement dates.

-- Students’ direct loans must be accepted and both the PLUS application and MPN are completed to ensure that the loan disbursement will be credited to their student’s bill each quarter.
+The loan must be accepted with MSOE and both the PLUS application and MPN are completed to ensure that the loan disbursement will be credited to the student’s bill each term.

-- The loan disbursement will be posted to the student account during the 2nd week of each quarter.
-Once posted to the student account, students will be notified via MSOE email when the PLUS loan funds have been disbursed.
 Federal loans will have an origination fee which will be subtracted from the amount requested so the amount reflected on bill will be less than the requested amount.

+The loan disbursement will be posted to the student account during the second week of each term.
+Once posted to the student account, students and parents, in the case of a Parent PLUS loan, will be notified via MSOE email when the PLUS loan funds have been disbursed.

-- Loan applications cannot be processed after the academic year ends or if the student ceases to be enrolled at least half-time.
+Loan applications cannot be processed after the academic year ends or if the student ceases to be enrolled at least half-time.